MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The domain owner could add records like

     simple.example.
-7200 IN HTTPSSVC 1 . transport=quic ...
+7200 IN HTTPSSVC 1 . alpn=h3 ...

-The presence of this record indicates to clients that simple.example supports HTTPS, and the key=value pairs indicate that it supports QUIC in addition to HTTPS over TLS.
-The records can also include other information (e.g. non-standard ports, ESNI configuration).
+The presence of this record indicates to clients that simple.example supports HTTPS, and the key=value pairs indicate that it supports QUIC in addition to HTTPS over TLS (an implicit default).
+The records can also include other information
+(e.g. non-standard ports, ESNI configuration).

 ## Example: Apex aliasing